syall/knowit/content/posts/the-browser-as-a-program.md

 ## A Networking Perspective

-URLs specify paths and locations, but how does the computer actually send the request to another machine and how does that machine understand what is sent?
+URLs specify paths and locations, but how does the computer actually send the request to another machine and how does that machine understand what was sent?

-At the fundamental level of internet (short for interconnected network), data needs to be sent from device to device.
+At the fundamental level of the internet (short for interconnected network), data needs to be sent from device to device.

 As defined by abstractions denoted in standards such as the [OSI model](https://en.wikipedia.org/wiki/OSI_model), anything from physical wire, wireless communication, and inbetween can be used to route data from one source to another.